AskBid/note/plutus_env.md

 ## Retrive Metadata

-The Metadata is resides with the transaction not with the Utxo.
+The Metadata resides with the transaction not with the Utxo.
 You need `cardano-db-sync` to query the metadata in transactions or you can query a `cardano-graphql` served from a cardano-db-sync node.
 Here an example of a GraphQL query that looks for a metadata based on the key number used, it will return the items in chrnological order.

 ```graphql